BenBarnes7/benbarnes7.github.io/Untitled-1.md

 **       **

-**        Inputs:**
+**Inputs:**

-- **••**** Business Analysis Performance Assessment:** summarizes what has been learned about the effectiveness of the business analysis processes and techniques used in past efforts.
+- **Business Analysis Performance Assessment:** summarizes what has been learned about the effectiveness of the business analysis processes and techniques used in past efforts.
 As part ofplanning for an upcoming effort, previous assessments may suggest ways to adapt the planning effort to optimize their value in working with stakeholders.
 Covered in more detail in 5.7
-- **••**** Charter:** described in 4.7.
+- **Charter:** described in 4.7.
 It formally authorizes a project, its boundaries, and creates a record for its initiation.
-- **••**** Planning Approaches from other Knowledge Areas:**
+- **Planning Approaches from other Knowledge Areas:**
-  - **oo** Stakeholder engagement and communication approach (5.3)
+  - Stakeholder engagement and communication approach (5.3)
-  - **oo** Elicitation approach (6.1)
+  - Elicitation approach (6.1)
-  - **oo** Traceability and monitoring approach (8.1)
+  - Traceability and monitoring approach (8.1)
-  - **oo** Solution evaluation approach (9.2)
+  - Solution evaluation approach (9.2)
-- **••**** Product Risk Analysis:** includes the consolidated results from identifying and analyzing product risks.
+- **Product Risk Analysis:** includes the consolidated results from identifying and analyzing product risks.

 **Tools &amp; Techniques:**

-- **••**** Burndown Charts:** is a graphical representation used to count the remaining quantity of trackable aspects of a project or product over time.
+- **Burndown Charts:** is a graphical representation used to count the remaining quantity of trackable aspects of a project or product over time.
 Typically teams working in an adaptive life cycle use burndown charts to track the remaining product backlog items from iteration to iteration.
-- **••**** Decomposition Model:** is an analysis model used to break down information described at a high level into a hierarchy of smaller, more discrete parts.
+- **Decomposition Model:** is an analysis model used to break down information described at a high level into a hierarchy of smaller, more discrete parts.
-- **••**** Estimation Techniques:**
+- **Estimation Techniques:**
-  - **oo**** Affinity estimating**: a form of relative estimation, here team members organize product backlog items into groups where each backlog item is about the same size, or where team members use the notion of T-shirt sizes (small, medium, large, extra-large)
+  -  Affinity estimating**: a form of relative estimation, here team members organize product backlog items into groups where each backlog item is about the same size, or where team members use the notion of T-shirt sizes (small, medium, large, extra-large)
-  - **oo**** Bottom-up estimating:** a method of estimating duration or cost by aggregating the estimates of the lower level tasks.
+  -  Bottom-up estimating:** a method of estimating duration or cost by aggregating the estimates of the lower level tasks.
-  - **oo**** Delphi:**  used to support gaining consensus through anonymous estimating and decision making.
+  -  Delphi:**  used to support gaining consensus through anonymous estimating and decision making.
-  - **oo**** Estimation poker:** a collaborative technique using relative estimation where there is an agreed-upon scale.
+  -  Estimation poker:** a collaborative technique using relative estimation where there is an agreed-upon scale.
-  - **oo**** Relative estimation:** a technique for creating estimates that are derived from performing a comparison against historical data.
+  -  Relative estimation:** a technique for creating estimates that are derived from performing a comparison against historical data.
-  - **oo**** Wide-Band Delphi:** a variation of the Delphi technique where there is more communication and interpersonal collaboration to bring convergence to widely differing estimates.
+  -  Wide-Band Delphi:** a variation of the Delphi technique where there is more communication and interpersonal collaboration to bring convergence to widely differing estimates.
-- **••**** Planning Techniques:** may include one or more of the following:
+- **Planning Techniques:** may include one or more of the following:
-  - **oo**** Product backlog:** a list of all product backlog items, typically user stories, requirements, or features, that need to be delivered for a solution.
+  -  Product backlog:** a list of all product backlog items, typically user stories, requirements, or features, that need to be delivered for a solution.
 Individual items are estimated, prioritized in order, and committed by a team to deliver in an iteration.
-  - **oo**** Rolling wave planning:**  is an iterative planning technique where work to be accomplished in the near term is planned in detail, where work in the future is planned at a higher level.
+  -  Rolling wave planning:**  is an iterative planning technique where work to be accomplished in the near term is planned in detail, where work in the future is planned at a higher level.
 For planning within an adaptive life cycle, rolling wave planning can be used at the release level to determine those features and functions for the current or next release.
 Similarly, progressive elaboration or further analysis identifies the specific features and epics to be included in the current release.
-  - **oo**** Story mapping:** a technique used in planning for projects that use an adaptive life cycle.
+  -  Story mapping:** a technique used in planning for projects that use an adaptive life cycle.
 Story mapping is used to sequence user stories, based on business value and in the order users typically perform them, so that teams can arrive at a shared understanding of what will be built.
 From a business analysis perspective, story mapping can help suggest when more effort may need to be spent on analysis.
-  - **oo**** Work breakdown structure (WBS):** a technique used for predictive life cycles.
+  -  Work breakdown structure (WBS):** a technique used for predictive life cycles.
 It is a hierarchical decomposition of the total scope of work to be accomplished by a project team to create the required deliverables.

 **       **